kobotoolbox/docs/source/text_and_note.md

   breaks to form paragraphs
 </p>

-### Advanced appearances for "Text" questions
+### Advanced appearances

-You can change the appearance of "Text" questions under the Question options page of the Question settings.
+You can change the appearance of "Text" questions in its settings.

 ![Appearance settings](images/text_and_note/text_appearance_settings.png)